23 Essential Black-Owned Restaurants You Should Know in LA

 A true fusion kitchen if ever there was one, Woodspoon serves Brazilian fare inspired by the African, European, and Indian influences specific to the Minas Gerais region of Brazil, that chef/owner Natalia Pereira hails from.
 Popular dishes include a Brazilian pot pie that’s stuffed with chicken, hearts of palm, olives, and corn, and sealed with a flaky crust; and Brazilian pastries like potato croquettes filled with basil and cheese, Portuguese dumplings bursting with shrimp and coconut, and Coxinhas, chicken croquettes that are a popular street food in Brazil.
 You’ll also want to add an order of yucca fries, a denser cousin of traditional potato fries.

-How to order: Pickup and delivery via Caviar and Chownow.
+How to order: For dine-in reservations call 213-629-1765, or order pickup and delivery via Caviar and Chownow.

 Dulan's Soul Food Kitchen